txdat/notes/md-notes/engineering/devops/k8s.md

 		![[Pasted image 20231228211829.png | 600]]
 	- Graceful termination
 		![[Pasted image 20231228220015.png | 600]]
+	- stateful application
+		- stateful pods are initialized sequentially, based on their indices
+		- scaling statefulset relates to increase/decrease number of replicas
 5. service
 	- pods are ephemeral, pods' ip addresses are assigned after pods have been scheduled to nodes, and many pods may provide same service
 	- service is k8s resource to make single, constant entry to a group of pods providing same service (using pods selector)